bwesterf5/agility_dns_docs_17/docs/_build/html/_sources/lab_environment/orientation.rst.txt

 Orientation
 ############################################

 #.
-Open the command prompt on the Windows jumpbox execute and the following command:
+Open the command prompt on the Windows jumpbox and execute the following command:

    **dig www.example.com**.
-Examine the output, and notice that an A record exists.
+Examine the output, and observe that an A record exists.

    .. figure:: ./images/dig_www.example.com_static.png